Introduction to Microbiology (6510.5)

 This unit involves research-led education.
 There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

+Notifications through Canvas are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the unit's Canvas website.
-Messages may also be send to student email addresses.
-Thus, students should ensure that they check their email regularly.
+Furthermore, students should ensure they check their student email regularly.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact firstname.lastname@example.org if they have any issues accessing their university email account.

 In all cases of absence, sickness or personal problems, it is the student's responsibility to ensure that the unit convener is informed.
 The participation requirement must be met in order to pass the unit.

 Potentially hazardous materials will be used as part of this unit.
 Risk assessments have been performed and control measures implemented to manage the hazards and risks.
 Students have an obligation to comply with any safety directions issued by staff and to inform staff if incidents of a potentially hazardous nature occur.